TheMarlboroMan/kana_dictation/README.md

 You are supposed to write the kana with pen and paper.
 This is supposed to be an educative tool, not a game.

+In order to build it be sure to build libdansdl2 and herramientas_proyecto first.

 Features:

 - Choose from hiragana or katakana sillabaries to practice.